wh-alice/mig_visualstudio/vs/extensibility/changing-the-appearance-of-a-command.md

 ---
-title: "Changing the Appearance of a Command" ms.custom: "" ms.date: "10/21/2016"
+title: "Changing the Appearance of a Command | testtitle" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-dev14"